SinaGhanbarii/Elementary-MATLAB-Course/README.md

 # MATLAB Elementary Course

 Welcome to the MATLAB Elementary Course repository!
 This repository contains course materials for an introductory level course on MATLAB, aimed at beginners with little to no prior experience in programming or MATLAB.
+This course will be held on April 2024 in collaboration with Kimia Scientific Group, Chemical and Petroleum Department, Sharif University of Technology.
 ## Course Overview

-This course is designed to introduce participants to the basics of MATLAB programming language and its applications in various fields.
-Through a series of lectures, hands-on exercises, and assignments, participants will gain a solid understanding of MATLAB fundamentals and develop essential programming skills.
+This course introduces participants to the basics of MATLAB programming language and its applications in various fields.
+Through lectures, hands-on exercises, and assignments, participants will gain a solid understanding of MATLAB fundamentals and develop essential programming skills.

 ## Course Contents